benedikt-orsolic/web_stranica/README.md

 * Browser doesn't warn in the same way about wrong input on register page
 * Sanitize user input
-* why is blog post upload not done using ajax?? allow client to pic number of posts to download, maybe would make faster loading if went by 1, 2, 3, then 5, or 10 once post uploaded get that first post and tac it on top

-  this might work

 * Convert markdown to php on upload makes for faster loading